visualitypl/textris/README.md

 - e-mail proxy allowing to inspect messages using [Mailinator](https://mailinator.com/) or similar service
 - phone number E164 validation and normalization with the [phony](https://github.com/floere/phony) gem
-- built-in support for the Twilio API thanks to the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem
+- built-in support for the Twilio API thanks to integration with the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem
 - multiple, per-environment configurable and chainable delivery methods
 - extensible with any number of custom delivery methods (also chainable)
 - background and scheduled texting thanks to integration with the [sidekiq](https://github.com/mperham/sidekiq) gem